 Description of the action

-On the lighting track, cut down “wolves”, or trees with very wide canopies and coarse branches.
-Often in pine and spruce forests these are some fast-growing deciduous trees (e.g. aspen, birch), but also in Scots pine some pine.
+During thinning, cut “wolves,” i.e., trees with very wide crowns and thick branches.
+Often in pine and spruce forests, these are some fast-growing deciduous trees (e.g., aspen, birch), but also some pines in pine forests.

 Why?